KSU-CIS300-Fall2023/Homework-4-Docs.github.io/docs/index.md

 You will need to implement this method in every Trie class (TrieWithNoChildren, TrieWithOneChild, and TrieWithManyChildren) as follows:

 This method accepts strings that include wildcard characters (‘?’).
-The method should return true if the trie consists of any word that matches s (where ANY character can match the ‘?’ characters), and false otherwise.
+The method should return true if the trie contains any word that matches s (where ANY character can match the ‘?’ characters), and false otherwise.
 For example, if s was “?a?a?a”, then WildcardSearch should return true because “banana” (and possibly other words) is a word in the trie and matches that wildcard search, since each ‘?’ can be matched by any letter.
 If the argument passed in is null, throw an ArgumentNullException.

 ### The SubstitutionCipher Class
-The SubstitutionCipher class should handle encrypting and decrypting a message with a substation cipher.
+The SubstitutionCipher class should handle encrypting and decrypting a message with a substitution cipher.
 It should contain the following private fields:
 *	Random _generator, which is initially a new Random object (use the no-argument constructor for Random, which will seed the random number generator to the system clock time)

 *	ITrie _words, which is initially a new TrieWithNoChildren